sterrevangeest/You-Dont-Know-JS-summary/SCOPE_AND_CLOSURES.md

 console.log( a ); // 2
 ```

 This may seem like a minor detail, it's actually a major change.
-Instead of treating the function as a standard declaration, the function is treated as a function-expression.
+Instead of treating the function as a standard declaration, the function is treated as a **function-expression** (not a function declaration).

+`(function foo(){ .. })` as an expression means the identifier `foo` is found only in the scope where the `..` indicates, not in the outer scope.
+Hiding the name foo inside itself means it does not pollute the enclosing scope unnecessarily.

+### Invoking Function Expressions Immediately (IIFE)